Sheikh-Saber/Sheikh-Saber.github.io/index.md

 <p>
   On any given weekday, the ballet of cars in and out of parking bays is not just a dance of convenience but one of commerce.
 Shops and services located in high-density parking zones report up to 30% more foot traffic compared to those in areas where parking is scarce.
 In contrast, shops in parking-starved locales tell a different story—one of struggle and the constant quest for visibility.
 <br>
 “Parking is the lifeline of retail.
 Without it, even the best of businesses can fade into the background,” shares Mia Chen, a local café owner whose thriving business owes much to the ample parking that dots her street.
-Even though some research opposingly suggests higher potential of buyers among pedestrian and cyclist .(Ref : https://streets-alive-yarra.org/wp-content/uploads/080000_Alison_Lee-What-is-the-economic-contribution-of-cyclists.pdf)
+Even though some research opposingly suggests higher potential of buyers among pedestrian and cyclist.
 <br>
 "The availability of parking is often the first factor that determines whether a shopper chooses one location over another," explains Dr. Helen Johnson, an urban economist at the University of Melbourne.
 "Especially in retail, accessibility equals viability."